l3ztum/qmk_firmware/keyboards/tweetydabird/lotus58/readme.md

 * Hardware Supported: *Lotus 58 Glow v1.11 - 1.24 PCB, Pro Micro or pin-compatible*
 * Hardware Availability: [Lectronz Store]https://lectronz.com/stores/tweetys-wild-thinking

+### This keyboard firmware contains three different versions, all for the same PCB/hardware, but depending on your choice of RGB configuration.

+* Full RGB - Uses 58 RGB LEDs under the keys.
+* RGB Glow - Uses 12 RGB LEDs to create a nice glow effect between the plates.
+* No RGB -

 Make example for this keyboard (after setting up your build environment):

     make tweetydabird/lotus58:default